 - Written disciplinary action

 - Verbal threats of termination vis-a-vis your medical condition

 Can my employer find out if I have a medical card?

 It depends.
 Based on your chosen field of activity, you might have to supply your employer with your medical records as part of your hiring process.
 Therefore, your employer could request access to your prescribed medication list for any potentially work-altering substance.
 Marijuana classifies exactly as such.

 However, if you are in good enough health and can take your cannabis medication outside office hours, you have no obligation to mention it to your employer.
-Since it’s an activity that you partake in in your free time, it falls into your right to privacy.
-Treat is as personal information that is yours to disclose at will.
+Since it’s an activity that you partake in your free time, it falls into your right to privacy.
+Treat it as personal information that is yours to disclose at will.

 What about patients who need to take their medicinal marijuana regularly, including during work hours?
 In that case, yes, your employer is neither discriminating nor breaking any federal laws for regulating your use of MMJ in the workplace.
 Therefore, your boss knowing that you own a medical card can indeed result in a surprise drug test right after your lunch break.